betesh/fresh-auth/README.md

 This gem makes it really, REALLY easy to use the Freshbooks API.
 It couldn't be easier.

-With only 3 functions you'll ever need to use, and only 3 configuration values (all required), it can't get any easier.
+With only 3 functions you'll ever need to use, and only 2 required configuration values, it can't get any easier.

 ## Installation